Aniruddh-Mallya/Math_for_ML/README.md

 **The subtopics covered in Linear Algebra are as follows:**

 1. Identifying Special Matrices
-2. Reflecting a Bear
+2. Reflection Matrix (Reflecting a Bear)
 3. PageRank Algorithm

 **The subtopics covered in Multi-variate Calculus are as follows:**

 1. Back Propagation
 2. Fitting distribution of heights data
-3. Gradient descent in a Sandpit
+3. Gradient descent (in a Sandpit)